Disciplinary Actions Taken By Medical Boards

 • Excessive prescribing: minimum of stayed revocation with 5 years of probation, up to revocation;

-• Excessive treatments: minimum of stayed revocation with 5 years of probation, up to revocation;
+• Extreme treatments: minimum of stayed revocation with 5 years of probation, up to revocation;

 • Sexual misconduct: minimum of stayed revocation with 7 years of probation, up to revocation;